w3c/wai-curricula/content/content-author/forms.md

 {% include excol.html type="start" %}

-### Topic: Labels
+### TopicLabels

 {% include excol.html type="middle" %}

 Unique, descriptive labels help people with disabilities identify the purpose of form fields and controls.

 Authoring tools may not produce accessible labels.
-When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make labels acccessible.
+When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make labels accessible.

 #### Learning Outcomes for Topic